 The Palace of Tau is part of the Reims Cathedral World Heritage Site and attracts around 1.5 million visitors yearly.
 It is a must-see destination for any true Francophile.

-For a comfortable stay nearby, the Best Western Premier Hotel de la Paix is a 10-minute walk away.
+The Best Western Premier Hotel de la Paix is a 10-minute walk away for a comfortable stay nearby.
 And for some evening drinks and late-night eats, we recommend the nearby beer hall Au Fût et à mesure Reims.

 3. Basilique Saint-Remi (Saint-Remi Basilica)